soongensayo/GEDI-ME310-hotel/docs/index.md

 # Property Management System {#property-management-system}

-Before analysing the staff's and guest's 'user journeys', it is essential to understand the core technological infrastructure underpinning hotel operations: the **Property Management System (PMS)**.
+Before analysing the staff's and guest's 'user journeys', it is essential to understand the core technological infrastructure underpinning hotel operations: the Property Management System (PMS).
 In the luxury hospitality context, the PMS serves as the central nervous system of the hotel, coordinating information across reservations, housekeeping, billing, and guest services (Ecole Hôtelière de Lausanne, 2025).
-It connects the **front desk**, **back office**, and **guest-facing digital platforms**, ensuring that data flows seamlessly from booking to check-in and post-stay follow-up.
+It connects the front desk, back office, and guest-facing digital platforms, ensuring that data flows seamlessly from booking to check-in and post-stay follow-up.

 ### **Role in Hotel Operations** {#role-in-hotel-operations}